pingidentity/pingidentity-devops-getting-started/docs/existingLicense.md

 * Use the instructions in any of these subtopics:

-  * [License declarations for stacks](#license-declarations-for-stacks) to persist the license information in the local Docker volume that can be used for runtime startup information.
+  * [License Declarations For Stacks](#license-declarations-for-stacks) to persist the license information in the local Docker volume that can be used for runtime startup information.
 See [Save your configuration changes](saveConfigs.md) for instructions in using local Docker volumes.

-  * [License declarations for standalone containers](#license-declarations-for-standalone-containers) when bringing up standalone containers.
+  * [License Declarations For Standalone Containers](#license-declarations-for-standalone-containers) when bringing up standalone containers.

-  * [Passing a license as a Kubernetes secret](#passing-a-license-as-a-kubernetes-secret) to use an existing license with Kubernetes.
+  * [Passing a License S a Kubernetes Secret](#passing-a-license-as-a-kubernetes-secret) to use an existing license with Kubernetes.

-## License declarations for stacks
+## License Declarations For Stacks

 For our Docker stacks, copy each license file to the `/opt/in` volume that you've mounted.
 The `/opt/in` directory overlays files onto the products runtime file system.
 The license needs to be named correctly and mounted in the exact location where the product checks for valid licenses.